Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 The main honey plants in our apiary are fireweed, clover and borage.

-What affects honey flow?
+What affects honey yield?

 The totality of all meteorological conditions.